-Amazon Sponsored Ads and Headline Search Ads (now called Sponsored Brands) target customers based on keyword searches, but Product Display Ads target customers a little differently by allowing you to target your ad based on shopper interest or a specific product.
+Amazon Sponsored Ads and Headline Search Ads (now called Sponsored Brands) target customers based on keyword searches, but Amazon Product Display Ads target customers a little differently by allowing you to target your ad based on shopper interest or a specific product.

-By appearing just below the “Add to Cart” button, Product Display Ads can increase the cart value at check out or increase revenues by piggybacking on purchases from your competitors.
+By appearing just below the “Add to Cart” button, Amazon Product Display Ads can increase the cart value at check out or increase revenues by piggybacking on purchases from your competitors.

 Available to vendors through Amazon Marketing Services, it is easy to get started with this pay per click advertising campaign.
 Simply, select the Product Display option, choose your targeting, set your budget, set a few parameters, and you are done!